-WWE News: Brutal Triple Powerbomb Botch From The Shield Leaves Dolph Ziggler In A Lot Of Pain [Video]
+WWE News: Brutal Triple Powerbomb Botch From The Shield Leaves Dolph Ziggler In A Lot Of Pain

 According to Sportskeeda, The Shield didn’t want the fans to go home without a broken table, so, they gave it another shot.
 This time, they picked up Drew McIntyre and powerbombed him through a table to send the fans home happy.

-Call it a “botch” or a mistake or a mess-up or just one of those weird things, but the table not breaking was not a good thing.
-Dolph Ziggler was going to be in some pain after the Triple Powerbomb through a table delivered by The Shield, but not as much as he ended up being in.
+Call it a “botch,” or a mistake, or a mess up, or just one of those weird things, but the table not breaking was not a good thing.
+Dolph Ziggler was going to be in some pain after the Triple Powerbomb on a table delivered by The Shield, but not as much as he ended up being in.
 That table not breaking at the WWE Live Event led to some improvisation and a bad back for “The Showoff.”